Types of Aid

 • Parent Plus Loans

 Parents of dependent students may borrow a Parent Plus Loan to help pay for the coast of a student’s education.
-Parent Plus Loan applications are available upon request from the Financial Aid Office.
+Parent Plus Loans are available upon request from the Financial Aid Office.

 • Pell Grant

-Provide up to $6,345 for the school year.
-Grant amounts are dependent upon (1) the student's financial need and Expected Family Contribution (EFC), calculated from their FAFSA information; and (2) the student's enrollment status (i.e. full time or part time).
+Provide up to $7,395 for the school year, or up to $2,465 per term for full-time study.
+Grant amounts are dependent upon (1) the student's financial need and Student Aid Index (SAI) which is calculated from their FAFSA information; and (2) the student's enrollment status (i.e. full time or part time).

 • Scholarships